delphes/delphes/README.md

 Notes:

 - `Delphes` is the tree name.
 It can be learned e.g. from TBrowser.
+- `Electron` is the branch name.
-- `Electron`is the branch name; `PT` is a variable (leaf) of this branch.
+- `PT` is a variable (leaf) of this branch.

 Complete description of all branches can be found in [doc/RootTreeDescription.html](doc/RootTreeDescription.html).

-This information is also available [in the workbook](https://cp3.irmp.ucl.ac.be/projects/delphes/wiki/WorkBook/RootTreeDescription).
+This information is also available at [this link](https://cp3.irmp.ucl.ac.be/projects/delphes/wiki/WorkBook/RootTreeDescription).

 # Macro-based analysis